melanorian/Set_up_workspace/README.md

 Yeahhii, we successfully generated an SSH key for authentication

 ### Safe your code on GitHub

+Note: When you use GitHub for the first time on a new server you might be prompted to sign in using your GitHub associated e-mail and password.

 #### 1. Create a new project on GitHub and clone it to your machine
 When you start a new project, this is the easiest way to get started.
 You create a repo on GitHub (browser) and clone it to your machine.